jarden-liu/ion-alphabet-scroll/README.md

  2.subHeader-height
  3.tab-height
 ```
-the 'header-height' is your app header height.Default is 48px.
+the `header-height` is your app header height.Default is 48px.

-the 'subHeader-height' is the subHeader height.Default is 44px.
+the `subHeader-height` is the subHeader height.Default is 44px.

-the 'tab-height' is the bottom tab height.Default is 50px.
+the `tab-height` is the bottom tab height.Default is 50px.
 ```html
 <ion-alphabet-scroll ng-model="listModel"  key="keyName" sort="false" header-height="48px">
       <div>Name: {{item.name}}</div>